 - Remove from heat and stir in ascorbic acid and lemon essential oil as flavoring and preservative value.

-- Pour finished product into bottle and label clearly.
+- Pour the finished product into the bottle and label it clearly.

 Storage and Use

 Children under 12: Take 1 teaspoon of syrup no more than 4 times daily for coughs.